TatsuyaOsaki/Documentation-Lab/source/immunostaining.md

 27. Mount slides
 28. Let slides partially dry on paper towel

-    ```
+    > **Note:**
-    *If necessary, re-outline the slide with hydrophobic marker
+    >*If necessary, re-outline the slide with hydrophobic marker
-    ```

 29. Add mounting media (~3 drops per slide) with DAPI and spread by tilting slide
 30. Add coverslips and let sit for 10-15min or until mounting media is dry
     > Make sure to cover to protect from light

 1. Seal with nail polish
 2. Store in -20C freezer, image the following day.

     > Quality of the staining will degrade quickly so image all within a few days/ one week and then discard the slides in sharp biohazard container.